magedmg/Pixel-Companions/README.md

 ## Run

-To run the game go into `build` folder and run:
+To run the game go into `build` and run:

 ```sh
 ./game # Run the game